 <H1> Ignite: Periodic Trends

 Direct Instruction: The elements organized in the periodic table reveal the patterns of their fundamental properties called periodic trends.
 These trends can be observed by looking at how certain properties change as you move across a period (left to right) or down a group (top to bottom).
-Understanding these trends assists scientists in predicting an element’s behavior, reactivity, and stability based on its position on the table.
+Understanding these trends assists scientists in predicting elements’ behavior, reactivity, and stability based on their positions on the table.

 By understanding these trends, we can predict why elements like sodium are highly reactive and why other elements, like helium, are not.